KaveIO/Eskapade/docs/source/tutorial.rst

 .. code-block:: bash

+  $ cd $ESKAPADE/results/Tutorial_1/data/v0/report/
-  $ pdflatex $ESKAPADE/results/Tutorial_1/data/v0/report/report.tex
+  $ pdflatex report.tex

-But first you have to install pdflatex on your machine.
+If you have pdflatex installed on your machine.
 Now take a look at the output pdf.
 The final output should look something like this:

 .. image:: ../../images/output_tutorial_1.png